jhajek/Linux-text-book-part-1/files/Labs/Chapter-02/lab-chapter-02.md

 * What market does that company serve?
 (What do they do?)
 And have they always served that market?
   * Your answer here
-* What Operating System(s) are used by this product to run their services?
+* What Operating System(s) are used by this product to run their servers and services?
   * Your answer here
 * What programming languages/frameworks are used?
   * Your answer here